 What should I do before my child starts at St David’s School?

 Firstly please make contact with the school either by email or phone or come and visit if you are in the locality.
-The Inclusion Manager will talk to you about your child’s needs and how best they can be met.
-We recommend that you make contact with Service Children Educational Advisory Service (CEAS)
+The SAENCo will talk to you about your child’s needs and how best they can be met.

-Gather together all the information you have about your child eg IEPs, school reports, Speech and Language reports, medical information (if relevant).
+Gather together all the information you have about your child eg IEPs/ILPs, school reports, Speech and Language reports, medical information (if relevant).

 We know that children’s needs vary from one child to another.
 Most needs can be dealt with by the school, and parents will always be fully involved.
 We believe that it is much better, where possible, to help any child with difficulties within the context of the classroom.
-If it is felt that outside advice is necessary, then with the parents’ knowledge and agreement, the Pupil and Family Service (PFS) will be contacted.
-This is, however, located a considerable distance away and it may not always be possible to meet the needs of those with complex special educational needs here at St David’s.
+Educational and specialist support services are located a considerable distance away and it may not always be possible to meet the needs of those with complex special educational needs here at St David’s.
 In this instance there may be an assessment process undertaken, as outlined below.

-Pupils with disabilities will only be admitted, if it is deemed by SCE & the school that their needs can be fully met and we have granted a Certificate of Educational Clearance.
-Existing access arrangements and any adaptations required will be part of an assessment, known as MASO, which is carried out by the school, supported by SCE multi agency team.
+Pupils with disabilities and needs will only be admitted, if it is deemed by MOD Schools & the school that their needs can be fully met and we have granted a Certificate of Educational Clearance.
+Existing access arrangements and any adaptations required will be part of an assessment, known as MASO, which is carried out by the MOD Schools multi agency team.
 The MASO is to clarify if your child’s needs can be met by the school.
 The decision on whether we can meet your child’s needs is determined by a panel outside of the school, normally including representation from Command.
 YOU SHOULD NOT PROCEED WITH YOUR POSTING UNTIL THERE IS AN OUTCOME.